- General Information

 - Student Employment

 The Moody Bible Institute Transit Benefit is a program whereby you may set aside dollars from your paycheck to pay for your public transportation expenses (i.e. bus, subway and train).
 Under the MBI Transit Benefit you will continue to pay for your own commuting expenses, but the program makes it possible for you to increase your take-home pay by reducing your federal and state income taxes and your Social Security (FICA) taxes.
-Up to $270 per month may be deducted from your paycheck on a pre-tax basis, and any amount over $270 will be deducted on a post-tax basis.
+Up to the IRS limit per may be deducted from your paycheck on a pre-tax basis.

 How does the program work?

 If you commute on public transportation, you make an election to set aside a portion of your salary to be applied toward your transportation expenses.
-This money is deducted from your paycheck, with up to $270 of the deduction being taken out on a pre-tax basis.
+This money is deducted from your paycheck, with up to the IRS limit of the deduction being taken out on a pre-tax basis.
 This money may be applied in one of three ways:

 - RTA Prepaid MasterCard